rowan-hennessy/rowan-hennessy.github.io/about.markdown

 pursuing a degree in Computer Science and Math, and am expected to graduate in May, 2025.

+  Next year, I will be attending Columbia University's School of Engineering and Applied Sciences, pursuing a Master of Science in Operations Research.

-  I'm originally from New Albany, Ohio, and was indoctrinated into the cult of Ohio State Football at a very young age.
-In my free time, I enjoy reading pretty much anything.
+  I'm originally from New Albany, Ohio, and in my free time, I enjoy reading pretty much anything.
 Some of my favorite books are:

     - Normal People, by Sally Rooney
     - Cloud Cuckoo Land, by Anthony Doerr
     - The Wheel of Time Series, by Robert Jordan

-  I also enjoy wilderness tripping and being outside
+  I also enjoy wilderness tripping and being outside!
 ```
 ```
                 academic_interests.txt